Cannes awards Palme d'Or to Iranian revenge drama 'It Was Just an Accident'

 Last year, filmmaker Mohammad Rasoulof fled Iran to attend the premiere of his film in Cannes, and resettle in Germany.
 Panahi, though, has said life in exile isn't for him.
 He planned to fly home to Tehran on Sunday.

-“It Was Just an Accident” was inspired by Panahi's experience in jail In it, a group of former prisoners encounter the man who terrorized them in jail, and weigh whether or not to kill him.
+“It Was Just an Accident” was inspired by Panahi's experience in jail.
+In the film, a group of former prisoners encounter the man who terrorized them in jail, and weigh whether or not to kill him.

+Panahi was jailed in Tehran’s Evin Prison after going there to inquire about his friend, the then-jailed Rasoulof.
+He was released in 2023 after going on a hunger strike.
+In 2009, he was banned from from traveling out of Iran after attending the funeral of a student killed in the Green Movement protests.

+Through those years, Panahi continue to make films illegally in Iran, without permit, and having his films smuggled to festivals on USB drives.
+His travel ban was lifted in 2023.

 The Cannes closing ceremony followed a major power outage that struck southeastern France on Saturday in what police suspected was arson.
 Only a few hours before stars began streaming down the red carpet, power was restored in Cannes.